 Like the Stratocaster, the Gibson Les Paul is off the chart on the Mojo Meter.
 But this is a different beasty than the Strat, with different sounds and a whole different vibe.
 The Les Paul is a heavy guitar, built from resonant tonewoods.

-But I said I wasn’t going to talk about wood, didn’t I?
-Instead let me say this: Where the Strat rips, the Les Paul growls.
+Where the Strat rips, the Les Paul growls.
 Where the Strat is glassy, the Les Paul is bassy and smooth.
 Where the Strat is jazzy, the Les Paul is even more jazzy.

 So what the heck does all that mean?
 For one, it means if you’re looking for a warm overdriven tone the Les Paul may be the right guitar for you.
 Because a Strat has single-coil pickups it doesn’t push your amp as hard compared to the humbuckers on a Les Paul.

 If you play through a high-gain amp you probably don’t care, but most blues players use something that requires a little push to break it up.
 The Les Paul has that push.
-If your idea of blues is more Allman Brothers or Skynard than SRV this might appeal to you.
+If your idea of blues is more Allman Brothers than SRV this might appeal to you.

 If you like a side of hard rock served along with your blues, the Les Paul will certainly get the job done.

-But, like the host of that Dirty Jobs show, the Les Paul cleans up nicely when necessary.
+The Les Paul cleans up nicely when necessary.
 Clean sounds are full and warm, and those who play a slicker style of blues will find a lot of use for the neck and middle pickup positions.